hafijulali/resume/resume.md

 #### [GoDevOps](https://gitlab.com/hafijulali/godevops) | January 2025 – Present

-- A Golang containerized application to manage container deployments via HTTP RESTful APIs.
+- Golang containerized application to manage container deployments via HTTP RESTful APIs.
 - Written to be scalable with task workers and goroutines for async request execution.
 - Use of golang’s mutex for preventing race conditions and data integrity.

-#### Serviceability API | April 2024 - April 2025
+#### GoParseIt | May 2025 – Present

-- A Python FastAPI backend designed to gather bug data from various internal services at Cisco.
-- Internally calls multiple resources to expose data via a single API endpoint.
-- Written from scratch with performance and extensibility in mind.
-- Used Docker Compose to declare and build containerized application for easy deployments.
+- Golang backend log parser designed for concurrent async log parsing and analysis.
+- Reduced 60% of manual work in analyzing Cisco datacenter product log bundles with multi-level nesting.
+- Consumed in-house APIs for user authentication and security compliance within the frontend (Fusion Dashboard) app.

 #### Migration Assistant | January 2024 -- April 2025